asher-bs/OpenSMILE-to-csv/readme.md

 The script is based on **SMILExtract** executable file that was compiling on **Ubuntu 18.04.4 LTS**.

-I added also some conf files based on the ones you can find in the official site

 Using the *.conf* files in this repo will get CSV that contains:

  1. The wav file name